BAJAJ FINSERV DIRECT LIMITED

 A BO ID is fixed for a given demat account and cannot be changed.
 If you switch brokers or depositories you will receive a new BO ID for the new account, and you can transfer or close-cum-transfer holdings as per DP process.

-Forgetting the BO ID does not affect your holdings.
+Forgetting the BO ID does not affect your holdings, which remain safe in your demat account.
 You can retrieve it from your broker app/portal, your demat statement, or by contacting your DP; you can also view details via the depository login with PAN/OTP where available.
 Store it securely and avoid sharing it publicly.

 View More